Hello, games publishers!

 While I try to play as many games as I can, I can’t guarantee to review everything I’m sent.
 I don’t offer publishers prior sight of reviews, and providing a copy of a game won’t affect my eventual opinion.

-While I write about games for a number of media outlets, the ultimate decision on which games to cover lies with the editors of those publications.
+I write about games for a number of media outlets, but the ultimate decision on which games to cover lies with the editors of those publications.
+If you’re looking to discuss coverage in a specific publication, I’m not the person to talk to.

 I’m particularly interested in games designed by women, people of colour and other backgrounds underrepresented in the tabletop gaming industry.